While joists, beams, and girders are structural members used to support a building, there are significant differences between them.

 It is crucial for a construction worker or an engineer to understand the working of these members to ensure safe designs.

-The key differences between the three horizontal structural members are summarized below.
+The key differences between the three horizontal structural members are as follows:

 |Size||Smallest of the three members.||Intermediate sizes; bigger than joists.||Largest of the three.|